glennsb/minn/README.md

 $ ./minn.awk -v group=N -v key=K INPUT
 ```

-The above will output the min line in every group of N lines based on the value from column K
+The above will output the min line in every group of N lines based on the value from column K (column counting starts at 1 as per awk syntax)

+By default it will group by 10 lines on the third column

 ## Requirements